vpenso/mesos-example/README.md

 firewall-cmd --reload
 ```

-Use the web-interfaces to start tasks:
+Use the web-interfaces to Mesos and start tasks:

 ```bash
 # open Mesos web GUI